lucasfernandoprojects/water-quality-analyzer/README.md

 The analyzer combines three measurements to classify water quality:

-- **pH** — Detects acidity or alkalinity.
+- **pH**: Detects acidity or alkalinity.
 Natural rivers typically fall between pH 6.5 and 8.5.
 Values outside this range may indicate contamination.
-- **TDS (Total Dissolved Solids)** — Estimates the concentration of dissolved minerals and salts.
+- **TDS (Total Dissolved Solids)**: Estimates the concentration of dissolved minerals and salts.
-- **Turbidity** — Measures water clarity.
+- **Turbidity**: Measures water clarity.
 Higher turbidity suggests suspended particles.

 Based on these readings, the system outputs a pollution classification (e.g., `CLEAN`, `POLLUTED`) to the Serial Monitor.